shuvra-saha/SharePost/README.md

 # SharePost
-A simple php project for sharing post with MVC framework.
+A simple php project for sharing post with users.
+This is done using MVC framework.